perforce/p4prometheus/INSTALL.md

 Make sure user has access:

     sudo chown prometheus:prometheus /etc/prometheus/prometheus.yml

 ## Install victoria metrics (optional but recommended)

 This is a high performing component (up to 20x faster) and good for long term storage (data compression is up to 70x) so that much more data can be stored in the same space.
+If not using [automated scripts](#automated-script-installation) then follow these instructions.

 It is API compatible and thus a drop in for querying.
 It is configured as a Prometheus writer so is continually kept up-to-date.